Texas Mental Health Resources

 Needs

-Texas Mental Health Resources continues to develop connections across North Texas, and with each connection comes the opportunity to reach more individuals with mental health support needs, both civilian and veteran/military, older and younger.
+Texas Mental Health Resources continues to develop partnerships across North Texas, and with each connection comes the opportunity to reach more individuals with mental health support needs, both civilian and veteran/military, older and younger.
 We currently have the potential of meeting significantly more needs than we have financial resources to accommodate.
-Our NTX Giving Day goal of $20,000 will allow us to continue providing financial assistance for expensive mental health care while opening up new streams of mental health support.
+Our NTX Giving Day goal of $30,000 will allow us to continue providing financial assistance for expensive mental health care while opening up new streams of mental health support.

 Equity Statement